Pitzer, Atherton and Sanborn Hall

 - The RAs facilitate community building in the residence hall though program planning.
 The also perform nightly security checks throughout the buildings.

-- One Faculty in Residence (FIRs) lives in an apartment in P.A.S.
-This faculty member is active in the Pitzer community and often host programs for residents in their apartment.
+- One Faculty-in-Residence (FIRs) lives in an apartment in P.A.S.
+This faculty member is active in the Pitzer community and often hosts programs for residents in their apartment.

 There are also a limited number of single rooms in P.A.S. for upperclass students.
 The upperclass students who live in P.A.S. serve as a great resource to the community and help connect the first-year community to the other students at Pitzer.

 - Study Rooms – P.A.S. has over ten study rooms located throughout the complex.
 These rooms provide private, quiet study space where individuals or groups can work on classwork.
 Two study rooms provide access to a printer and computer that is available to the community to use.

 - Living Rooms – P.A.S. has three living rooms which serve as social gathering places with such as comfortable seating, TVs, DVD players and community events calendars.

 - Community Kitchen – The kitchen has a refrigerator, oven, stovetop, dishwasher, sink and a small dining area.
 Some cooking supplies for the kitchen are available at the Housing Office